 When you graduate college and have to get your first real place to live, you are faced with the huge task of furnishing an apartment for the first time.
-If you are lucky, you will have a few things from college (or from growing up) that will make the move with you, but most likely you are faced with a huge financial burden of purchasing multiple pieces of furniture all at once.
+If you are lucky, you will have a few things from college or from growing up that you will have long distance movers take on the move with you, but most likely you are faced with a huge financial burden of purchasing multiple pieces of furniture all at once.
 Many people feel like they have to spend thousands of dollars furnishing an apartment.
 My wife and I were able to accomplish this huge feat for under $600.
 Here’s how we did it!

 How I Furnished My Apartment:

 You may have heard it before, but I will say it again.
 Craigslist gave us the opportunity to find quality furniture and/or accessories for a great price.
 I must admit we were quite lucky with some of our ‘finds’.
 The key to success with craigslist is diligence and continual effort.
 Luckily, at the time when we were furnishing our apartment, I had a week before I started working at my new job.
 This allowed me to make multiple trips to various locations at all times of the day to accommodate the sellers (all the great deals had lots of competition).
 Here are some of the gold nuggets that we found:

 - Dresser/Desk – $10; Our very first purchase was our best deal yet.
 I saw an ad for a wooden dresser for $10.
 There wasn’t a picture posted on the online listing, but I decided to take the 15 minute drive to look at it.
 It was a nice, solid wood dresser that would cost at least $100-200 brand new.
 It did have a few scratches on the top, but for $10, you can’t ask for better.
 To my surprise, this seller also gave me a matching mirror and a desk that she didn’t want for no extra cost (She was unable to sell them at her garage sale the day before when it was raining).